 Rules Of The Road

 For an enjoyable day while riding the Tierra Bella, please use common sense and courtesy while you are on the road.
-To help ensure your safety and the safety of others, we remind you:
+To help ensure your safety and the safety of others:

 Remember this is a tour, not a race or an endurance event.
 Please choose a route which matches your riding capabilities.